-Open everyday 11am – 8pm for take out and delivery through ChowNow.
+Open everyday 11am -8pm for dine in (starting January 4th) take out, delivery through ChowNow.

 You’re never alone at Sushi-Rama Lone Tree